 Swayambhunath Stupa

 This stupa is more popular for Swayambhunath Monkey Temple.
-It is situated on the top of a hill on the northwest side of Kathmandu valley.
+It is situated on the top of a hill on the northwest side of Kathmandu Valley.
 This site is full of many Buddhist stupas 2000 years old.
 As a result, it is popular, especially for the Buddhist Pilgrimage.

 However, Hindus have also got the attraction to the Swayambhunath Stupa as the temple of Haratimata is situated there.
 This goddess is considered a Hindu deity who is also known as the goddess of children.
 Every Saturday, most Hindu parents with their kids come to worship this goddess for taking care of the life of their children.